-Ram et al. reported two cases of CTX, both showing Achilles tendon xanthomas, cataracts, diarrhoea, and mental disability.
+Ram et al.17 reported two cases of CTX, both showing Achilles tendon xanthomas, cataracts, diarrhoea, and mental disability.
 The most involved tendons are the Achilles tendon and the quadriceps tendon.
-The triceps, finger extensor tendons, olecranon, tibial tuberosity, and plantar surface of the foot are relatively uncommon to be involved.
-Hokezu et al. reported only mild cerebral atrophy on imaging, even in the cases of severe mental deterioration in eight patients diagnosed with CTX.
+The triceps, finger extensor tendons, olecranon, tibial tuberosity, and plantar surface of the foot are relatively uncommon to be involved.17 Hokezu et al.18 reported only mild cerebral atrophy on imaging, even in the cases of severe mental deterioration in eight patients diagnosed with CTX.
 The patients in the present study had differing clinical complaints, with one showing prominent cerebellar signs with progressive weakness, while the other patient had multiple subcutaneous swellings with cognitive impairment.

 One of the authors' patients had extensive tendon xanthomas involving multiple extensor tendons, as confirmed on histopathology and US, and another patient had bilateral Achilles involvement.
 Detailed high-resolution US of the Achilles tendon can be used to monitor disease progression.
 This technology is equally good as MRI, and still the best modality for followup because of its easy availability and lack of radiation.
 These tendon xanthomas appear hypointense on T1 and T2W image MRI, in contrast to the T1W hyperintense appearance of the normal tendon, due to the presence of internal fat.
 The decrease in anteroposterior diameter is indicative of a better response to the treatment.
-Histopathology of the tendons shows an aggregation of xanthoma cells with various, distributed lipid crystal rifts.19 can also be seen in cerebral peduncles and globus pallidus.
-A characteristic hypointense rim along these lesions on T2W image has also been described, which is formed due to xanthomas.
-A few hypointense foci likely representing haemorrhage or calcification have also been noted within the hyperintense areas in the dentate nuclei and the cerebellar white matter.
-Cerebral and cerebellar atrophy is also a common finding.
+Histopathology of the tendons shows an aggregation of xanthoma cells with various, distributed lipid crystal rifts.19

+Classical MRI findings are bilateral symmetrical altered signal intensity in dentate nuclei and surrounding cerebellum, which appear hyperintense on T2W image.
+There are widespread or localised supratentorial white matter abnormalities due to demyelination, which can also be seen in cerebral peduncles and globus pallidus.
+A characteristic hypointense rim along these lesions on T2W image has also been described, which is formed due to xanthomas.^{20,21} A few hypointense foci likely representing haemorrhage or calcification have also been noted within the hyperintense areas in the dentate nuclei and the cerebellar white matter.19 Cerebral and cerebellar atrophy is also a common finding.
 The authors' patient's non-contrast CT and MRI findings were typical and consisted of bilaterally symmetrical hypodensities on CT and hyperintense signal on T2W/FLAIR in deep cerebellar white matter.